Konfekt/vim-compilers/README.md

 that can then be called to compile the main file.
 For example, if it is the one of the currently open buffer, then `:Compile %:S` suffices.

-The (quickfix) window that lists the compiler messages can then be opened by `:cwindow` and they can be jumped to by `:cN` respectively `:cp`.
+The (quickfix) window that lists the compiler messages can then be opened by `:cwindow` and they can be jumped to by `:cn` respectively `:cp`.

 To automatically open the quickfix window after compilation has finished, add `autocmd QuickFixCmdPost make cwindow`.